dave-hudson/siterender/README.md

 ## License

-This project is licensed under a BSD 3-Clause License.
+This project is released under a BSD 3-Clause License.
 See [LICENSE](./LICENSE)

 ## Contributing